GYG-be/gyg-be.github.io/README.md

 # MarkBruns.github.io
-Notes from the underbelly of reliability engineering
+The naked underbelly of reliability engineering heads its ugly rear